 The Capitol Hill Show | Episode 23 | Clean Air and Water: Trump’s EPA Aims for a New Environment

 President Donald Trump has set cutting waste and fraud in government as a top priority.
-Some worry however, that his massive cuts will impact sensitive areas like the environment....
+Some worry however, that his massive cuts will impact sensitive areas like the environment.
+EPA Administrator Lee Zeldin sat down with Tim Constantine and talked candidly about their goals and his confidence in maintaining clean air and water.
+Does the public support the new EPA?
+Tim talks to some local people who don't hold back ....
 Read More

 Up Next